 They have a great deal during happy hour for a plate of charcuterie + cheese and a bottle of wine for $30.
 (Get off at the Abbesses metro stop and it’s a 5 min walk).
 This is a really hip place as well.

-Overall, our trip to Paris was such a great experience and I'm looking forward to returning in the Spring time.
-I must add that the Parisian people were very polite, friendly and helpful!
+Overall, our trip to Paris was such a great experience and I’m looking forward to returning in the SSpringtime I must add that the Parisian people were very polite, friendly and helpful!
 We did so much in just two days.
 It can be done!
-Look out for my Paris Guide coming soon!
+Check Out My Paris Guide Here!
 In the meantime check out my Paris Pinterest board and see the rest of my pics on Instagram 🙂